Located in Central North Carolina

 - In our county, it is illegal for the pet stores to sell dogs.
 Someone with political power knew where the puppies were coming from and cared enough to stop it.
 In 2009, Oprah tried to expose and educate the public to the cruel business.
 Down below are some video clips that are not for the light-hearted.
 The matter is very sensitive about puppymills.

-Video Clips Of Puppy
+Just Google Video Clips Of Puppy Mills from YouTube.com.

-*Warning....some of the videos are very disturbing and sad.
+Some of the videos are very disturbing.